401(k): What It Is And How It Works

 Now that you have a basic understanding of what 401(k) plans are and how they work, let’s dive into the different types of plans and what differentiates them.

-- Tiered Profit Sharing 401(k): This plan allows the company to roll profits into the account and also create tiers of employees with different profit allocations.
+- Tiered profit sharing 401(k): This plan allows the company to roll profits into the account and create tiers of employees with different profit allocations.
 Employees that the company determines are contributing more to the overall success of the business receive more funds.

-- Simple401(k) plan: Under this plan, employer and employee contributions are fully vested and there are rules about employer contributions.
+- SIMPLE 401(k) Plan: This is the Savings Incentive Match Plan for Employees.
+Under this plan, employer and employee contributions are fully vested and there are rules about employer contributions.
 The company must make a matching contribution of up to 3% or a nonelective contribution of 2% of each eligible employee’s pay.

 Why Is Having A 401(k) Important?

 So why does any of this matter to you?
 Understanding the definition of 401(k) plans and how they work doesn’t mean a lot unless it comes along with an understanding of why they are important to you.
 Knowing when to save and when to invest are issues most Americans struggle with, and your 401(k) can help with this.

 The fund will not only provide you with greater savings toward your retirement, but those savings will also grow faster as investments due to the fact that they won’t be subject to income tax until you begin to make withdrawals.
 With your money growing faster and your employer likely chipping in on top of that, the importance of having a 401(k) retirement plan comes into clear focus.

 The Perks Of Having A 401(k)

 By now you’ve likely concluded that having a 401(k) retirement plan is important – but there’s more!
 In addition to the reasons we’ve already outlined, there are a few more specific perks that accompany a 401(k).